Alberto Sardiñas: Motivational speaking

 In 2006, he created a project to help people achieve their goals, named "Seminarios Puedes Llegar" ("You Can Reach" Seminars).
 Several celebrities from the Hispanic media and the world of self-help participated during its first run in January 2008, including Dr. Nancy Alvarez and Dr. Isabel Gómez-Bassols.

 In 2008, the National Speaking of Women's Health Foundation hired Sardiñas to be their keynote speaker during all of their "Hablando de la Salud de la Mujer" events.
 There he developed the topic "Finding your everyday superhero", explaining the importance of being surrounded by the right people in order to achieve the life each person dreams of.
 His inspirational message was received by over 4,000 women in Orlando, Miami, with National Public Television's WPBT Channel 2, San Antonio, Amarillo, El Paso at the Texas Tech University Health Sciences Center Laura W. Bush Institute for Women's Health, and San Diego.

 From 2009 to 2010, he wrote a bimonthly motivational column on TVyNovelas magazine, ranked #1 in circulation among Hispanic readers in the US, and titled "Positive Thinking", in which he responds to letters that readers sent to him, sharing their difficult situations.
-He publishes articles every other week on his blog at AlbertoSardiñas.com.
+He publishes articles every other week on his blog at albertosardinas.com.

 In 2011, he published the book El Poder de Tu Historia by Santillana USA.

 In January 2013 he published The Power of Your Story: 40 Short and Real-Life Stories Filled With Lessons, a feel-good book that shares different aspects of human nature, reflecting life's rollercoaster moments.

+In 2024, he published his book "El sí detrás de un no (The yes behind a no)."
+Alberto shows us how to cope with rejection in life and encourages us to try to be the most successful of all time in our careers and personal lives.
+The book brings together a mix of advice, personal experiences and other stories.
+The foreword of this book was written by Don Francisco.